Code-Institute-Submissions/MS1-Redbog-Renewables/README.md

 - [Google Fonts](https://fonts.google.com/) - Google font 'Lato' was included in the project.

-- [Font Awesome]() - All icons used throughout the project come from fontawesome.
+- [Font Awesome](https://fontawesome.com/) - All icons used throughout the project come from fontawesome.

 - [JQuery](https://jquery.com/) - Used for aspects of userability.

 - [Leaflet](https://leafletjs.com/examples/quick-start/) - Leaflet was used for the map in the contact section.
 Due to my lacking experience with JavaScript, this had to be imported and edited to suit the loction of this project.

 - [Maptiler Cloud](https://cloud.maptiler.com/maps/streets/) - Leaflet uses maptiler cloud to tile the map view.

+- [Mock-Up Generator](https://techsini.com/multi-mockup/index.php) - Used for title photo.

 ## Workspace and Version Control
 --------------------